On the Ehrhart Polynomial of Schubert Matroids: Sparse paving Schubert matroids

 \section{Sparse paving Schubert matroids}

-In this section, we study a specific family of Schubert matroids, i.e., sparse paving Schubert matroids.
+In this section, we study sparse paving Schubert matroids.
 Recall that a matroid $M$ if sparse paving if and only if every subset of cardinality ${\rm rk}(M)$ is either a basis or a circuit-hyperplane.